 On the one hand, each discount point you buy saves lots of money in interest.
 On the other hand, putting more money down lowers your debt and gets you closer to the 20% equity milestone when you can stop carrying private mortgage insurance (PMI).
 The average range for PMI is 0.5% to 2.25% now, according to NerdWallet.
 For our comparison below, we used 1.75%.

 Running the numbers can be fascinating.
 You adjust your down payment and interest rate and watch the PMI, payment, and total interest change.
-You could use many free calculators and templates, such as this online PMI calculator or the Loan Amortization Schedule available in Excel.
+You could use many free calculators and templates, such as our online mortgage calculator or the Loan Amortization Schedule available in Excel.

 In this article we take you through a typical mortgage scenario with $6,000 cash in play.
 Should we use it toward our down payment or buy discount points?
 What are the short- and long-term pros and cons?